Robert-Bloom/metro-cs1-pa1/README.md

 #### `Pluralizer` class

-In contrast from the prototypical version of the assignment:
+This assignment differs from the original on [Repl.it](https://repl.it/community/classrooms/20700) in the following ways:
   * The input will be words each of which might or might not be in singlular or plural form
   * There will be no integer count provided as input and the form of each input word has to be determined
   * Irregular plurals are included